Adolfo A. Buylla: Social reformer

 After the creation of the Social Reform Commission in 1883 by Segismundo Moret, local and provincial commissions were formed to allow for the opening of extensive oral and written information on the situation of the working classes, and Buylla was elected, together with César Argüelles, as the executive secretary of the Provincial Commission of Oviedo, for which they wrote the report sent to the Central Commission.
 From this experience, the social problem became the preferred object of his intellectual activity, becoming one of the earliest defenders of state intervention through coercive labor laws.

 In a long series of articles published in the General Magazine of Legislation and Jurisprudence between 1892 and 1901 under the generic title of The Worker and the laws, Buylla made public opinion aware of the creation of reforming institutions and the promulgation of social legislation in the most advanced countries in the world, highlighting the growing delay that Spain was incurring.

 For this reason, together with the good relations with Asturian unionism, Buylla was called in 1902, together with Adolfo Posada and the journalist Luis Morote, to collaborate in the project of creating a Labor Institute that the liberal politician José Canalejas intended to integrate into the Ministry of Agriculture that he ran.
 An untimely change of government prevented its parliamentary approval, but a year later its spirit was collected by the conservative statesman Eduardo Dato at the Institute of Social Reforms.

 Both Buylla and Posada were invited in 1904 to direct two sections of the new organization, and despite their reluctance to leave Oviedo, the fact that the presidency had been entrusted to the Krausista Gumersindo de Azcárate was decisive for their acceptance.
-With this, they left their professorships vacant to take up residence in Madrid until the rest of their days.
+With this, they left their professorships vacant to take up residence in Madrid to live out their lives.
 Buylla was responsible for the third section of the institute, in charge of labor statistics services.
 On 23 April 1904, Buylla was appointed as Head of the technical statistics section of the Institute of Social Reforms in Madrid.
 He was then authorized to carry out the position and continue to own his chair, receiving the corresponding salary.
 Starting in 1910 he combined this function with teaching at the Higher School of Teaching, of which he was director from the following year until his retirement.